eclipse-threadx/rtos-docs/rtos-docs/usbx/usbx-device-stack-4.md

 ### Description

-This function is called when an application needs to unitialize the USBX device stack – all device stack resources are freed, and return immediately.
+This function is called when an application needs to uninitialize the USBX device stack – all device stack resources are freed, and return immediately.
 This should be called after all classes have been unregistered via ux_device_stack_class_unregister.

 ### Parameters